All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Stage 4: Lipolymphedema, where compromised lymphatic drainage creates chronic edema superimposed on lipedema

 A key metabolic feature of lipedema is the dysregulation of adipokine signaling.
-Lipedema fat produces abnormally high levels of leptin (contributing to central leptin resistance), low levels of adiponectin (reducing insulin sensitivity), and elevated levels of resistin and visfatin (promoting inflammation) .
+Lipedema fat produces abnormally high levels of leptin (contributing to central leptin resistance), low levels of adiponectin (reducing insulin sensitivity), and improved levels of resistin and visfatin (promoting inflammation) .
 This adipokine imbalance creates a self-perpetuating inflammatory state that drives disease progression.

 Critically, standard obesity treatments fail in lipedema not because patients lack discipline but because the fat itself is biologically programmed to resist mobilization.
 Any effective pharmacotherapy must address the cellular behavior of lipedema adipocytes, not just appetite or caloric balance.